 We suggest choosing a psychologist who is is able to weigh the deficits of the parents attributes against the needs of the child(ren) in question.

 Question: What is a Child Custody Evaluation?

-- Considers broadly the child’s developmental level, as well as their unique individual needs.
+- A way to consider broadly the child’s developmental level, as well as their unique individual needs.

-- Equally weighs the strengths and limitations of both parents.
+- A method for equally weighing the strengths and limitations of both parents.

-- Considers equally the rights of both parents, be they male or female, same-sex or traditional relationship.
+- Considerations of the rights of both parents, be they male or female, same-sex or traditional relationship.

-- Provides judges with the information they need to make the final child custody decision.
+- Used to provide judges with the information they need to make the final child custody decision.

 - Psychological testing with parents and child(ren), as needed.

 - Information gathering (various documents; interviews with relevant parties; etc.)

 Ironically, prepping for this evaluation can bring about high levels of anxiety and stress.
 This can often lead to poor performance in the evaluation.
 In order to best prepare for the situation parents should consider the following suggestions to avoid anxiety and reduce the stress of the situation.

 - Cooperate with your evaluator regardless of whether or not you agree with the reasoning for the evaluation.
 Consider that the evaluator can get the wrong impression if you fight them at every turn.

 - Initially, treat the evaluation like an interview.
 Dress to impress and be professional, honest and confident.